Since being elected last year, local Lib Dem Neil Ross has been working hard for the residents of Morningside Ward.

 He is currently campaigning on:

-- Getting the basics right - emptying bins on time and keeping streets clean.
+- Getting the basics right - improving our roads and pavements, emptying bins on time and keeping streets clean.

-Neil is the Liberal Democrat representative on the Council's Finance and Resources Committee and has also been appointed to the Licensing Sub-committee.
+Neil is the Liberal Democrat representative on the Council's Finance and Resources Committee and has also been appointed to the Pensions Committee, Regulatory Committee and Licensing Sub-committee.